MaKla89/PortfolioAnalyser/README.md

 ## Prerequisites

-This tool requires "dash", "pandas" and "requests" for python to be installed (via `pip install dash pandas requests`).
+This tool requires "dash", "dash-auth", "pandas" and "requests" for python to be installed (via `pip install dash dash-auth pandas requests`).

 ### Portfolio-Setup